chenjunhao0315/Neural_Network/README.md

 ```

 ## Tensor

-It is the data structure used in this neural networkm, data arrangement is NCHW.
+It is the data structure used in this neural network, data arrangement is NCHW.
 The **Tensor** class is defined by,

 ```cpp
 class Tensor {
     int batch;